ioseph-martinez/nd013-p01/writeup.md

 - ROI: here I actually use two ROIs one for left and one for right.
 Horizon and center is important here.
 - Two separate Hough Lines Detection.
 Tuned the parameters for best detection in the videos: (rho= 1, theta = 1deg, Th = 8, Min Lenght = 7, Max Gap = 5)

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by using a statitical method (least squares) to obtain the best fitted line for the points detected from the hough line algorith.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by using a statitical method (least squares) to obtain the best fitted line for the points detected from the hough line algorithm.
 Our Hough Lines returns a mask of the image with only the lines pixels detected.
 These can be used as points and therefore least squares can be applied.
 Numpy function nonzero will return a list of points of the non zero pixels that can be used with least squares.
 The resulting line is a good average of each side of the lanes.